tyrell/control-things-from-the-internet/README.md

 6. Load index.html either directly in the web browser to test that everything communicates with each other.
 Once verified, host it on the Internet.

 ## How to run as a Docker container
-1. Install Docker on your raspberry pi
+1. Install Docker on your raspberry pi (I have documented my work flow at https://gist.github.com/tyrell/2963c6b121f79096ee0008f5a47cf347)
-2. docker run -ti --privileged tyrell/control-things-from-the-internet:rpi-latest
+2. docker run -dti --privileged tyrell/control-things-from-the-internet:rpi-latest

+TIP: Head over to https://hub.docker.com/r/tyrell/control-things-from-the-internet to find the Docker repository for my images.

 ## Setup a cron job to restart the application after reboot
 1. sudo crontab -e